-From a drug conviction to a life sentence to freedom - CNN Video
+From a drug conviction to a life sentence to freedom (2016) - CNN Video

 MUST WATCH

-Sharanda Jones was facing in prison facing a life sentence until she learned that she was going to receive a presidential commutation.
+Sharanda Jones was facing life in prison until she learned that she was going to receive a presidential commutation.

 Source: CNN